telerik/ajax-docs/controls/grid/how-to/operations-with-ms-dropdownlist-in-edititemtemplate-of-gridtemplatecolumn.md

 ---
 title: Operations with MS DropDownList in EditItemTemplate of GridTemplateColumn
-page_title: Operations with MS DropDownList in EditItemTemplate of GridTemplateColumn | UI for ASP.NET AJAX Documentation
+page_title: Operations with MS DropDownList in EditItemTemplate of GridTemplateColumn | RadGrid for ASP.NET AJAX Documentation
 description: Operations with MS DropDownList in EditItemTemplate of GridTemplateColumn
 slug: grid/how-to/operations-with-ms-dropdownlist-in-edititemtemplate-of-gridtemplatecolumn
 tags: operations,with,ms,dropdownlist,in,edititemtemplate,of,gridtemplatecolumn